Elina987/OhjelmistojenYT/LoggingTask2/README.md

 ## Installation
 Make sure you have Node.js
 Clone the repository and install dependencies:
+▶️ cd OhjelmistojenYT/LoggingTask2
 ▶️ npm install

 ## Running the Application
 Start the server:
-▶️ Node src/main.js
+▶️ node src/main.js

-The sever runs at:
+The server runs at:
 http://localhost:3000

+## Endpoints
+GET /counter-increase
+→ Increases counter value by 1

+GET /counter-read
+→ Returns current counter value

+GET /counter-reset
+→ Resets counter to 0

 ## Logging
 The application uses Winston for logging.